Thank you for subscribing

 Why do magpies swoop?

 Thankfully, the number of magpies that swoop is very small, with the RSPCA estimating only around ten per cent of breeding pairs engage in the behaviour.
-Of this minority, it is usually the male bird that swoops, and only do so while they have chicks in the nest – a period of roughly six weeks.
+Of this minority, it is usually the male bird that swoops, and only while they have chicks in the nest – a period of roughly six weeks.

-The behaviour is very much defensive, which most birds deliberately opt for a near-miss to try and scare the potential threat – that is, yourself.
+The behaviour is very much defensive, which most birds deliberately opt for a near-miss to try and scare the potential threat – that is, you.
 That loud ‘clack’ you hear is made by the bird’s beak as a warning noise, not the bird making contact with you.

 Magpies swoop at perceived threats – things that for whatever reason they believe pose a risk to their chicks.